-Step out the door and you are only a short stroll away from everything Fremantle has to offer, whether it be the ocean, the park on The Esplanade or the various shops, cafes and pubs.
+Step out the door and you are only a short stroll away from everything Fremantle has to offer, whether it be the ocean, the park on The Esplanade or the various shops, cafes and pubs on the cappuccino strip.

 Enjoy your morning coffee in the private internal courtyard or walk up the street to Fremantle's famous cappuccino strip.
-Apartment is located directly opposite Fremantle's latest and most popular cafe/restaurant 'Bread in Common' which also offers daily freshly made bread
+Pakenham Palace is located directly opposite Fremantle's most popular cafe/restaurant 'Bread in Common' which also offers daily freshly made bread

 Book now to secure this sought after accommodation for your stay in Fremantle.

 Fremantle is recognised as the best preserved 19th Century seaport in the world.
 Over 150 buildings in the port city are classified by the National Trust, These include: The Round House which was built in 1831 & is the oldest public building in W.A, The Esplanade Hotel which was built in 1890s and the Fremantle Prison which was built by convict labour in the 1850s.

 Fremantle was establlished in 1829 as a port for the fledgling Swan River Colony and was the major city in Western Australia for much of its early history.
 Fremantle became a city in its own right by 1929, and survived the building demolitions of the 1890s and the 1960s.
 The city emerged in 1987 when it was the host city for the Americas Cup sailing challenge, as a city rich in heritage and character.

 “Freo” as it is also know to the locals, is home to a 500-strong fishing fleet and a vast number of yachts and pleasure craft.
 Two significant historical replica ships were built here: The HMS Endeavour and the Duyfken which was the first Dutch vessel to chart the Australian coastline in 1666.